Airmodus/A11_Scan/README.txt

 // Corrects data for diffusion losses
 // Plots and saves inverted data

+// Please note that this code runs with Scilab versions up to 6.0.2.

 // Functions / .sci-files used:
 // diameters_interpolation.sci
 // deteff_dia_interpolat.sci